Kevinichai/Wk_2_Code-Challenge/README.md

 # Wk_2_Code-Challenge
 # Learning Goals/Outcomes
-*How to use javascript alongside other programs i.e HTML to  iterate through an array and access and manipulate list items.
+- How to use javascript alongside other programs i.e HTML to iterate through an array and access and manipulate list items.

-*The learner should also gain experience in dynamically modifying the DOM based on user interaction.
+- The learner should also gain experience in dynamically modifying the DOM based on user interaction.

-*This challenge reinforces understanding of event listeners and their use in creating interactive applications.
+- This challenge reinforces understanding of event listeners and their use in creating interactive applications.

-# Requirements
+# Requirements(Technologies)
+- HTML
+- Javascript
+- CSS

+# Expected Components and knowledge.
 Array: Maintain a JavaScript array to store shopping list items.

 DOM Manipulation: